MGTheTrain/iam-with-aut0-sample/spas/angular/sample-app/README.md

 # Run the docker container
 docker run --rm -p 4200:80 -d angular-spa-considering-auth0:0.1.0  # port needs to match redirect URIs of Auth0 application

 # It should be able to provide the environment variables trough `docker run`.
-The need of the @types/node npm package in order to make process.env accessible  .
+There is a need of the @types/node npm package in order to make process.env accessible .
 We're not considering this here tough.
-The cdocker run command should be executed the following way then:
+The docker run command should be executed the following way then:
 # docker run --rm -p 4200:80 -e "AUTH0_DOMAIN=dev-d81cx3ar5jc0hn2z.us.auth0.com" -e "AUTH0_CLIENT_ID=N7nDGcMjEwUSSn1RZjhSTPk59zUfWThK" -e "AUTH0_AUDIENCE=https://quickstart/api" -d angular-spa-considering-auth0:0.1.0  # port needs to match redirect URIs of Auth0 application

 ```